10 Best HVAC Companies in Ballston, NY

 • Change filters regularly.
 Switching out your air filters or washing them every 30–90 days allows efficient air circulation through your HVAC system.
 Also try to keep debris from accumulating on the external parts of your HVAC.

 • Keep your system clean.
-Regularly cleaning ductwork, grills, indoor evaporator coil, and condenser fan blades helps your HVAC system run efficiently and lowers the risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your system when it starts to look dirty.
+Regularly cleaning ductwork, grills, indoor evaporator coil, and condenser fan blades helps keep your HVAC system running efficiently and reduces your risk of mold.
+The National Air Duct Cleaners Association advises cleaning your heating and cooling system when it starts to look dirty.

 • Change the position of your blinds seasonally.
-Leaving your blinds open during the winter allows passive solar heating to warm your home.
-Closing the blinds in warmer seasons helps prevent the heat from getting inside.
-Doing both helps minimize the strain on your HVAC.
+Leaving your blinds open during the colder months allows passive solar heating to warm your home.
+Closing the blinds during the summer helps prevent the same heat from getting inside.
+Doing both helps decrease the demand on your HVAC system.

 ServiceCost